hlongvu/Hackintosh/audio.md

 Now open this [list](https://github.com/vit9696/AppleALC/wiki/Supported-codecs), you can see your layout.
 Add it to your `config.plist - Devices - Audio - Inject`

+For example:

-For example: My audio codec is `ALC887`, my layout is `layout 1, 2, 3, 5, 7, 11, 13, 17, 18, 33, 99`, I'll try 1 or 2 or.... until I can find the perfect one
+ My audio codec is `ALC887`, my layout is `layout 1, 2, 3, 5, 7, 11, 13, 17, 18, 33, 99`, I'll try 1 or 2 or.... until I can find the perfect one

 Reboot each time you try.

 ----------------------------------------------------------------

-Thanks CorpNewt for how to remove old audio patch based on his guide!
+Thanks, CorpNewt for how to remove old audio patch based on his guide!